 One of my favorite things to include in a sensory tent is some type of chewy toy.
 Chewing is an extremely organizing activity, it is rhythmic and provides loads of proprioceptive (deep pressure) and oral input.
 If you have a chewer, that is why they are seeking the activity out, so lets meet that need!
 Place a chewy toy or chewy jewelry like this one in a small bin in the cool down spot:

 I also really like to include something visual.
 This gives them something to focus on and allows them to decompress easier.
 Think about christmas lights, flashlights, lava lamps, or the spinning light up toys.
-Having weighted blankets or pillows is another calming tool that is great to have in a sensory tent, and again is providing that deep pressure input.
+Having weighted blankets (get the entire guide to weighted blankets here) or pillows is another calming tool that is great to have in a sensory tent, and again is providing that deep pressure input.
 Vibrating toys are also very calming, and while there are lots of cool options available from sensory stores, simple handheld back massagers work well too.

 Source: Sugar Aunts